mfem/web/src/tutorial/solvers.md

     - Example 4 solves a grad-div problem using $H(\mathrm{div})$ finite elements.

-- Standard multigrid methods don't always work well for these problems.
-  *We need specialized solvers!*
+- Standard multigrid methods don't always work well for these problems, so *we need specialized solvers!*
   (See [here](https://link.springer.com/article/10.1007/PL00005386) for a paper on this topic.)

 - For $H(\mathrm{curl})$ problems, we use the [AMS solver](https://hypre.readthedocs.io/en/latest/solvers-ams.html) from hypre.